 Baked Alaska Pie Recipe

 This Neopolitan Baked Alaska Pie is summer dessert perfection!
-This impressive dessert is simple to put together, and despite it’s name doesn’t necessarily require any baking if you’ve got the right tools.
-This dessert is primarily prepared using store-bought ingredients.
+This impressive dessert is simple to put together, despite it's name; it does not necessarily require any baking if you've got the right tools.
+This dessert is primarily prepared using store-bought ingredients, hard to believe isn't it?
 The pie crust is made up of chocolate chip cookies.
-Then ice cream is layered in the crumb crust to create a Neopolitan look.
-You could swap out any flavor of ice cream you’d like!
-Next the whole thing is topped with a pillowy Swiss meringue and torched or baked for a dramatic effect.
+Ice cream is layered in the crumb crust to create a Neopolitan look.
+You could swap out any flavor of ice cream you'd like to personalize this recipe.
+Finally, the whole sha-bang is topped with a pillowy Swiss meringue and torched / baked for a dramatic effect.
+It's sure to turn heads!

 What is a Baked Alaska?